 Please see the policy on academic honors.
-(NOTE: Policy amended spring 2017: Undergraduate students must earn at least 48 semester hours of resident credit at N.C.
-A&T to qualify for graduation honor designations, rather than 70 semester hours of resident credit.)
+(NOTE: Policy amended spring 2017: Undergraduate students must earn at least 48 semester hours of institutional credit at N.C.
+A&T to qualify for graduation honor designations.)

 W. Commencement Participation

 Two commencement programs are scheduled each year, in December for fall and summer graduates, and in May for spring graduates.
 Students must meet the following requirements to be eligible for participation in commencement: